unconst/Quixand/README.md

 Configuration
 -------------

-Quicksand works out of the box, but you can configure via environment variables or code.
+Quixand works out of the box, but you can configure via environment variables or code.

 Environment variables: